The following 12 tips will help when buying a used car.

 What's it worth?

-Do your research and find out that the vehicle is worth.
+Do your research and find out what the vehicle is worth.
 If it is too good to be true, be extra cautious.
 Look at more than one vehicle, even if you don't intend buying it.
 Beware of so-called bargains.
-Rogue sellers will often drop the price if the cannot provide a documented service history.
+Rogue sellers will often drop the price if they cannot provide a documented service history.
 Remember the car will have cost them virtually nothing so any price they sell it for is criminal financial gain.

 Avoid using cash payments.
 Using a debit or credit card offers the buyer more purchase protection.